rexsum420/social_network_api/README.md

-An API for a simple social network app with 1 chatroom that allows direct messages and logging.
+An API for a simple social network app with custom chatrooms that allows direct messages and logging.

 I wanted to make a simple app with full protections, logging, and authentications to show how each are accomplished in django.